1. In-store Revenue

 Customers have access to several platforms where they are exposed to a wide variety of ideas, images, and campaigns.
 Their feelings toward a certain dish or new campaign is often evident on social media.
 The information and knowledge accumulated through this offers a nuanced insight into customers’ reactions and emotions toward specific products.

 Access to food and beverage data analytics is highly sought after.
-It is a critical factor in product development and is often deployed by food giants.
+It is a critical factor especially in new food product development and is often deployed by food giants.

 5. End-to-End Visibility